ipdk-io/stratum-deps/docs/change-history.md

 ## General changes

+### CMake list files

+- Change the default build type to Release.

+- Refactor CMakeLists.txt file, creating a separate include file for each external package.

+- Don't define the CMAKE_TOOLCHAIN_FILE variable when building external projects unless it is defined in the superproject.

 ### Directory layout

+- Move documentation to `docs` subdirectory.

 - Move script files to `scripts` subdirectory.

-- Move documentation to `docs` subdirectory.

-- Move downloaded repositories to `source` subdirectory.
+- Download repositories to `source` subdirectory.

-### Repository content
+### Documentation

+- Overhaul build documentation.

-- Add CODEOWNERS and LICENSE files.
+- Add user guides for the `make-host-deps.sh` and `make-cross-deps.sh`
+  helper scripts

-- Add README.md file.
+- Add Change History document.

-### CMake build files

-- Refactor CMakeLists.txt file, creating a separate include file for each external package.
+### Helper scripts

+- Implement `--debug`, `--release`, and `--reldeb` options to specify the CMake build configuration.

 ### Package selection